 It is no secret that motorcycles aren’t as protective as the average car.
 In the event of an accident, there are no doors, airbags, or roofs to shield riders.
 Fatality rates for motorcycle accidents are 28 times higher than the death rates of other accidents.
 The stakes are also higher for motorcycle accident survivors when it comes to injuries.

-What are Causes of Motorcycle Accidents?
+What are the Causes of Motorcycle Accidents?

 Left Turns